conan-io/docs/using_packages/conanfile_txt.rst

         $ conan get Poco/1.9.0@pocoproject/stable

-    That outputs the whole package recipe, where you can see the options and how they are used for the build.
-    But the output might be a bit noisy, you could use instead the :command:`inspect` command for specific fields:
+    To see only specific fields of the recipe you can use the :command:`conan inspect` command instead:

     .. code-block:: text